BHGC/website/content/join/index.md

 There is usually some turnover early on.
 To get in from this wait list, make sure to attend the ground school (see [front page]).

-_Last updated: March 3, 2017._
+_Last updated: March 6, 2018._
 --------------------------------------------------------------- ---%>

 <%---
-## Next chance to join the club is in September 2017
+## Next chance to join the club is in September 2018

-The next round of sign ups for new pilot students will be announced on this website in Aug/Sept 2017.
+The next round of sign ups for new pilot students will be announced on this website in Aug/Sept 2018.
 Signup happens once a year, typically in early September (after the Labor Day weekend), and only in person.
-As a rough guide, see previous years below.
+As a rough guide, see previous years below - the academic year 2017/2018 was an outlier.
 See also the [About] page.
 ---%>

-## Next lesson set is currently planned for the 2018 Spring semester

-Unfortunately we had to postpone lessons scheduled for the 2017 fall semester.
-Instead, we hope to be able to take on new students for the spring semester.
-Please check back on this website for updates as early as January 2018.

 ## Previous years

 ### Signup dates 2017

-Lessons scheduled for the 2017 fall semester were postponed.
+Unfortunately we had to postpone lessons scheduled for the 2017 fall semester.
+They were replaced with a smaller lesson set during Spring 2018.

 ### Signup dates 2016